JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 Error packages have the same format.

-- **000** - malformed package
+**000** - malformed package

-<br>An error has occured while attempting to interpret the package.
+An error has occured while attempting to interpret the package.

-- **100** - alias already in use
+**100** - alias already in use

-<br>The given alias is aready in use by another client.
+The given alias is aready in use by another client.

-- **101** - unvalid alias
+**101** - unvalid alias

-<br>The given alias breaks alias constrictions.
+The given alias breaks alias constrictions.

-- **200** - chat denied
+**200** - chat denied

-<br>You have been denied the access to a chat.
+You have been denied the access to a chat.
 Can be sent in a cient to client connection.

-- **202** - maximum clients reached
+**202** - maximum clients reached

-<br>Server cannot answer your request because the maximum amount of users has been reached.
+Server cannot answer your request because the maximum amount of users has been reached.

-- **255** - unspecified exception
+**255** - unspecified exception

-<br>An error has occured, in this extreme case the server will probably not answer correctly anymore.
+An error has occured, in this extreme case the server will probably not answer correctly anymore.

 <table>